MikeHopley/ftl-ships-strategy/index.md

 Despite its apparent strength, this ship is [extremely vulnerable](https://www.twitch.tv/videos/503932221?t=00h18m54s) at the start.
 Mantis are terrible at repairs or fighting fires, so you can easily lose in sector 1. **Accept this reality, and plan accordingly.**

-Your vulnerability is fixed by getting more crew.
-An Engi is ideal, but you could die while saving up for crew.
-Instead, I recommend spending your first 10 scrap on engines-2.
-At least your engines can then take a hit without halting the FTL charge.

-After that, seriously consider upgrading piloting with your next 20 scrap, or possibly engines-3 if you have 15 scrap.
-This could prevent you purchasing early crew, but I think these early upgrades are safer overall.
+During this vulnerable period, try to plan a route that lets you revisit a previous beacon.
+This gives you a safe place to repair after a disaster.

+There are two ways to fix your vulnerabilty: crew or engine upgrades.
+Crew are much better (ideally an Engi), but saving scrap takes too long.
+Therefore spend your first 10 scrap on engines-2, and your next 15 scrap on engines-3 (unless perhaps you get free crew first).
+Engines-3 makes a surprisingly big difference!

+Piloting-2 is also tempting after engines-2, but engines-3 is cheaper and provides more safety.
+Piloting-2 just acts as a damage buffer, whereas engines-3 also increases your evasion and speeds up the FTL drive.
+Crucially, engines-3 can take a Small Bomb without stopping the FTL charge.

-If you see an early store, consider visiting it even with zero scrap.
-You can sell Mantis Pheromones for an engine upgrade.
-With 5 extra scrap, you could buy a System Repair Drone.
+If you see an early store, visit it even with zero scrap.
+You can sell Mantis Pheromones and buy engines-3.
+Yes, it’s that important.

 After you’ve taken care of early-game safety, look for a weapon.
 One-power weapons are particularly good, because you can use them immediately.
 A Small Bomb lets you disable enemy weapons (or medbays).
 An Ion Blast is cheap and lets you attack Zoltan ships.